MouseBiteLabs/Super-Nintendo-Cartridges/SA-1/README.md

 ## Estimating Battery Life

 To accurately estimate the battery life, measure the voltage across R1 using a multimeter in DC mV mode, touching the probes to the two test point pads on either side of R1 (on the back of the board).
 You should read something around 1 mV or less.
 If you are severely higher than 10 mV, like in the 100's of mV, then you have a problem on your board.
-(Did you inappropriately populate R12 and/or R13?)
+(Did you *inappropriately* populate R12?)

 Once you have a suitable voltage, find the milliamp-hour rating of your selected battery (preferrably from a datasheet).
 For example, a Renata CR2032 battery is rated for 225 mAh.